Taraxacus/pmd/readme.md

 ## Introduction

 As of now, these programms are fairly useless.
-You can close the displayed window by pressing `Q`.
+You can close the displayed window by pressing `X`.
 Also, you can create new levels, by copying the syntax used in the INI files in the `levels` folder.
 Downloading additional tile sheets is also possible if you can figure out the syntax in the LEG files and create your own.